Igalia/acacia/README.md

 An `examples/atspi` folder will be created under the build directory containing example programs that show how the API can be used.

-* *dump_tree_atspi*: Dumps the accessible tree of a running application given its process ID.
-For now it shows only Role and Name of each node.
+* `dump_tree_atspi`: Dumps the accessible tree of a running application given its process ID and/or name as shown in the build steps.
-                     If NodeJS bindings feature is enabled, there is also a `dump_tree_atspi.js` program which can be run as `nodejs examples/atspi/dump_tree_atspi.js <pid>`.
+* `dump_tree_atspi.js`: If the NodeJS bindings feature is enabled, this program can be run using the same arguments as the executable via `node examples/atspi/dump_tree_atspi.js`.
-                     Similarly, if Python bindings feature is enabled, there is also a `dump_tree_atspi.py` program that can be run as `python examples/atspi/dump_tree_atspi.py <pid>`.
+* `dump_tree_atspi.py`: If the Python bindings feature is enabled, this program can be run using the same arguments as the executable via `python examples/atspi/dump_tree_atspi.py`.

 ### On Mac